-AS a professional fundraiser in a previous life, we all strive for that ONE idea that will set our campaign up for success.
+AS a professional fundraiser in a previous life, we all strive for that ONE idea that will set our fundraisers up for success.
 You know you’ve hit gold when it’s all over the place, from celebrities to the news to Facebook, but what does it really mean to have a “viral” challenge?

 When I was a Girl Scout, it was a big deal to sell a couple of hundred boxes and win a “prize” – anything from a plastic water bottle to a T-shirt.
 But today it has skyrocketed into a huge fundraiser with kids coming up with inventive ways to hawk cookies on and offline to support their local communities and win prizes like trips to Disney World.
 One six-year-old went viral during this year’s cookie sales, selling 7,600 boxes after singing her own version of Childish Gambino’s Redbone.

 Another popular fundraiser, walkathon, has been around since as early as 1953 when Puerto Rican actor Diplo walked 80 miles to raise money for a cancer organisation, raising US$85,000 in just four days.
 In middle school my church rallied the youth group to walk/run laps and get people to commit X amount per lap completed – anything from $0.10 to $10.
-Today it’s a bit more sophisticated, but many organisations use similar models.
+Today it’s a bit more sophisticated, but many organisations’ fundraisers use similar models.

 Fundraising in the age of social media